Education for reconciliation

 The council organized panels at large national academic conferences and funded knowledge synthesis activities to generate discussions on what a national research program on reconciliation would involve.
 This included panels at the 2017 Congress of the Humanities and Social Sciences at Ryerson University and the Gender Summit in Montréal on how to integrate Indigenous knowledge systems, gender issues and community-led research.
 Synthesis of engagement activities will support the development of a renewed Indigenous research strategy.

 In October 2017 the Canada Research Coordinating Committee was established.
 Part of its mandate is to increase the capacity of Indigenous communities to conduct research and partner with the broader community and to support the Council’s work in responding to the Truth and Reconciliation Commission's Call to action 65.
 The Canada Research Coordinating Committee will support the council's leadership, working in collaboration with the Canadian Institutes of Health Research and the Natural Sciences and Engineering Research Council, the Canada Foundation for Innovation and Indigenous communities, in responding to the Truth and Reconciliation Commission's call for the establishment of a national research program that will advance understanding of reconciliation.
 This should include supporting research by and with Indigenous communities and increasing the capacity of Indigenous communities to conduct research and partner with the broader research community.
-Budget 2018 proposes to provide the council with $3.8 million in 2018-2019 to support the co-construction of this strategic plan with First Nations, Métis and Inuit communities and partners.
+Budget 2018 proposes to provide the council with $3.8 million in 2018-2019 to support the co-development of this strategic plan with First Nations, Métis and Inuit communities and partners.
+With regards to the Inuit, co-construction will be guided by the March 2018 National Inuit Strategy on Research.